tguens/understand-predict-winner.github.io/intro.md

 4. **Polls**

-Polls data are scraped the Huffington Post [[10]](https://tguens.github.io/understand-predict-winner.github.io/references.html).
+Polls data are scraped from the Huffington Post [[10]](https://tguens.github.io/understand-predict-winner.github.io/references.html).
 Percentages of intended votes (for Democrats, Republican, other parties) and the percentage of undecided voters at the federal level, monthly-from January 2017 and November 2018.

 [Next page: Related work](https://tguens.github.io/understand-predict-winner.github.io/relatedwork.html)